<?xml version="1.0" encoding="utf-8" ?>

 <list-item>

 <p>RILEM TC 304-ADC (2025).
-Compressive strength and modulus of
+Mechanical properties of 3D printed

 <ext-link ext-link-type="uri" xlink:href="https://doi.org/10.1617/s11527-025-02688-9">https://doi.org/10.1617/s11527-025-02688-9</ext-link></p>